-It started with house-made bread and butter and butter along with chef’s snacks, which included large Moreton Bay oysters.
-I impressed to discover they are specially farmed for Parliament House, which is why they are much larger than the local oysters you will typically find in local restaurants.
+It started with homemade bread and butter and butter along with chef’s snacks, which included large Moreton Bay oysters.
+I was impressed to discover they are specially farmed for Parliament House, which is why they are much larger than the local oysters you will typically find in local restaurants.

 Moreton Bay oysters on the menu at Sometimes Strangers.

 The chance to try Torres Strait painted crayfish, which had a smooth texture and delicate crayfish flavour, was an entree highlight and the just-cooked Sunshine Coast Hinterland raised duck had a crisp, fatty skin covering the tender pink meat.

 Putting aside my sweet inclinations, I finished with a delicious and diverse selection from the Queensland cheese trolley, jealously watching my companions breaking open their golden raspberry meringues with white chocolate parfait and regretting my no-carbs choice.